prokopchukdim/pygame-reversi/README.md

-# pygame-reversi
+# Summary
-A recreation of Reversi that I created in 2018, complete with a functioning AI to play against.
+A recreation of Reversi that I made in 2018 as a freshman in High School.
+The project contains a barebones UI and AI, and was written using Python and Pygame.
+In its current state, most features outside of a 1 on 1 Reversi game against a computer are missing.
+Feel free to view and build on the code, but beware that comments in the code are few and far between, and offer only a surface level description of how the code works.